Xinglab/TEQUILA-seq/README.md

     -i /path/to/isoform_proportion_matrix               processed isoform proportion matrix

+    -a /path/to/sample-subtype_match_table              sample-subtype match table

     -t <number of worker threads>                       number of worker threads (integer)

-    -c <FDR threshold>                                  FDR threshold for calling transcript isoforms as subtype-specific (float between 0 and 1)
+    -c <FDR threshold>                                  FDR threshold for calling transcript isoforms as tumor subtype-associated
+                                                        (float between 0 and 1)

+    -d <delta_proportion threshold>                     threshold on the percentage difference between the mean transcript isoform proportion across cell lines of a given subtype and the mean transcript isoform proportion over all other cell lines
-    -d <delta_proportion threshold>                     isoform proportion change threshold (float between 0 and 100(%))
+                                                        (float between 0 and 100)

-    -a /path/to/sample-subtype_match_table              sample-subtype match table

-    -o /path/to/output/file                             path to tsv file generated by script summarizing all transcript isoforms prioritized as being subtype-specific
+    -o /path/to/output/file                             path to tsv file generated by script summarizing all transcript isoforms prioritized as being tumor subtype-associated
 ```

-Our script will generate a tsv file summarizing all transcript isoforms prioritized as being subtype-specific at the specified FDR threshold and isoform proportion change threshold.
+Our script will generate a tsv file summarizing all transcript isoforms prioritized as being tumor subtype-associated based on user-specified thresholds.
 Each line of the tsv file has the following output fields:

-* **Field 1**: Gene symbol corresponding to gene of a subtype-specific isoform
+* **Field 1**: Gene symbol corresponding to the gene of a tumor subtype-associated transcript isoform
-* **Field 2**: Transcript ID of the subtype-specific isoform
+* **Field 2**: Transcript ID of the tumor subtype-associated transcript isoform
-* **Field 3**: Gene ID corresponding to gene of a subtype-specific isoform
+* **Field 3**: Gene ID corresponding to the gene of a tumor subtype-associated transcript isoform
-* **Field 4**: Subtype pairs that have been tested
+* **Field 4**: Tumor subtype corresponding to the tumor subtype-associated transcript isoform
-* **Field 5**: Average isoform proportion in correspoding subtype group
+* **Field 5**: Average transcript isoform proportion across cell lines of the specified tumor subtype
-* **Field 6**: Raw p-value for subtype-specificity
+* **Field 6**: Raw *p*-value for tumor subtype-association
-* **Field 7**: FDR-adjusted p-value for subtype-specificity
+* **Field 7**: FDR-adjusted *p*-value for tumor subtype-association
-* **Field 8**: Status of whether it is identified as significant
+* **Field 8**: Indicator for whether the transcript isoform is tumor subtype-associated

-#### Detection of sample-specific transcript isoforms
+#### Identification of tumor aberrant transcript isoforms

-We have developed a script, [SampleSpecificIsoforms.py](./scripts/SampleSpecificIsoforms.py) that identify transcript isoforms with enriched usage in a single sample relative to a collection of samples processed by ESPRESSO.
-Briefly, our script uses the following approach to detect transcript isoforms with sample-specific usage:
+We wrote a script, [SampleSpecificIsoforms.py](./scripts/SampleSpecificIsoforms.py), to identify transcript isoforms that are present at significantly elevated proportions in a single cell line replicate based on TEQUILA-seq data generated on our panel of 40 breast cancer cell lines (2 replicates for each of the 40 breast cancer cell lines) (hereafter referred to as "sample-specific" transcript isoforms).
+Briefly, our script uses the following approach to identify sample-specific transcript isoforms:
-1. For each gene, generate an m-by-n contigency table comprised of read counts (rounded to the nearest integer) for m identified isoforms across n samples:
+1. For each gene, generate an m-by-80 matrix comprised of read counts (rounded to the nearest integer) for m discovered transcript isoforms across 80 TEQUILA-seq samples (2 replicates for each of the 40 breast cancer cell lines).
-2. Run a chi-square test of homogeneity (FDR < user-specified threshold) on the contingency table to identify genes in which isoform proportions are not homogeneous across the considered samples.
+2. Run a chi-square test of homogeneity (FDR $\lt$ user-specified threshold) on the matrix to assess whether transcript isoform proportions for the given gene are homogenous across all samples.
-3. For genes prioritized by the chi-square test with FDR < user-specified threshold, run a post-hoc one-tailed binomial test (FDR < user-specified threshold) to identify sample-isoform pairs in which the isoform proportion in the given sample is significantly higher than the global isoform proportion taken across all samples.
+3. Focusing on genes identified by the chi-square test as having an FDR-adjusted *p*-value $\lt$ the user-specified threshold, run a post-hoc one-tailed binomial test (FDR $\;t$ user-specified threshold) to identify sample-isoform pairs in which the transcript isoform proportion in the given sample is significantly higher than the overall transcript isoform proportion over all samples (i.e., sum of read counts of the transcript isoform over all samples divided by the sum of read counts of the gene over all samples)

-Our script can be run as follows:
+Detailed usage information for our script is shown below:

 ```
 python SampleSpecificIsoforms.py [-h] -i /path/to/ESPRESSO/isoform/abundance/matrix -t <number of worker threads> \